-And don't use the first person plural, as in "we are the problem," or "it's our dilemma".
-It's not clear to whom you are referring (and, as a reader, I may not want to be included as a member of your universal "we").
+And don't use the first-person plural, as in "we are the problem," or "it's our dilemma."
+Generally, it's unclear to whom you are referring (and, as a reader, I may not want to be included as a member of your universal "we").